 Want more healthy recipes?

 Do you love oats as much as we do?
-Check out our other favorite recipes made with oats:
+Check some of these favorite recipes made with oats:

 - 2 Tablespoons – ¼ cup brown sugar